 However, because IRC is decentralized and largely unpoliced, not all networks, rooms, or communities follow these rules.
 If you find yourself in one of these dark alleys, you'll need to decide for yourself whether its worth staying or going.
 In general, it's rarely worth staying in rooms where netiquette is ignored - it usually turns into a contentious, soul-draining experience where cliques and double-standards abound.

 In the end, you are responsible for yourself.
 Wherever you are, and however much the rules seem to be ignored, your best bet is to follow netiquette.

 When you first sign onto a community, select and register one or more nicknames.
 You are unlikely to find yourself trusted or granted access as an "unregistered" user.
-Instructions for registering a nickname on Freenode IRC can be found here.
+Instructions for registering a nickname on Libera Chat can be found here.
 Other networks may have their own instructions, but it usually follows the same process.